nathanlane/nathanlane.github.io/src/content/post/astro-best-practices-for-beginners.md

 5. **Optimize Assets** - Use built-in image optimization
 6. **Think Static First** - Only add dynamic features when necessary

 Remember: Astro is designed for content-focused websites.
-Embrace its static-first philosophy, and you'll build incredibly fast sites with great developer experience.
+Embrace its static-first philosophy, and you'll build incredibly fast sites with great developer experience.---*New to Astro?

----

-*New to Astro?
 Check out the [official documentation](https://docs.astro.build) and join the [Discord community](https://astro.build/chat) for help!*